Gormenghast (series): Other Castle dwellers

 Dr Alfred Prunesquallor: The castle's resident physician.
 He is an eccentric individual with a high-pitched laugh and a grandiose wit which he uses on the castle's less intelligent inhabitants.
 Despite his acid tongue, he is an extremely kind and caring man who also is greatly fond of Fuchsia and Titus.
 (Several times, Prunesquallor's first name is given as "Bernard", but this inconsistency is considered an error on Peake's part.)
 Although he appears at first to be foppish and weak, the doctor later shows himself to be both intelligent and courageous, and he plays an important role in defeating Steerpike.

-The doctor with his hyena laugh and his bizarre and elegant body, his celluloid face.
-His main defects?
-The insufferable pitch of his voice; his maddening laugh and his affected gestures.
-His cardinal virtue?
-An undamaged brain.

 Irma Prunesquallor: Doctor Prunesquallor's sister.
 Though she is anything but pretty, she is considerably vain.
 She desperately desires to be admired and loved by men.
 She becomes romantically involved with Bellgrove.

-Vain as a child, thin as a stork's leg, and, in her black glasses, blind as an owl in daylight.
-She misses her footing on the social ladder at least three times a week, only to start climbing again, wriggling her pelvis all the while.
-She clasps her dead, white hands beneath her chin in the high hope of hiding the flatness of her chest.

 Abiatha Swelter: The fat, sadistic head chef of Gormenghast.
 His profound hatred for Flay leads him to attempt his murder; however, he is killed by his intended victim.

-Abiatha Swelter, who wades in a slug-like illness of fat through the humid ground mists of the Great Kitchen.
-From bowls as big as baths, there rises and drifts like a miasmic tide the all but palpable odor of the day's bellytimber.
-The arrogance of this fat head exudes itself like an evil sweat.

-Nannie Slagg: An ancient dwarf who serves as the nurse for infant Titus and Fuchsia before him.
-She is somewhat unintelligent, deeply self-pitying and has an inferiority complex.
-Nevertheless, she is kind and loving, and is the only figure who shows any real affection to the children when they are young.